 and of the Higgs energy density

-evaluated at $z_{\rm rad}$, where $z = a_{\rm kin}\sqrt{6\xi}\mathcal{H}_{\rm kin}\tau$ is a rescaled conformal-time variable.
+evaluated at $z_{\rm rad}$, with $z = a_{\rm kin}\sqrt{6\xi}\mathcal{H}_{\rm kin}\tau$ a rescaled conformal-time variable.
 The full expressions, including the numerical coefficients, can be found in Appendix \ref{app:parametric_formulas}.
-The duration of the heating phase is encoded in the \emph{heating efficiency} of the Higgs sector \cite{Rubio:2015zia},
+The duration of the heating phase is effectively encoded in the so-called \emph{heating efficiency} of the Higgs sector \cite{Rubio:2015zia},

 which measures the intensity of the non-perturbative tachyonic particle production.
 We also associate a \textit{radiation temperature} to the Higgs-heated Universe \cite{Rubio:2017gty}